 Use the right products: The right products can make loads of difference to thin, fragile hair.
 Select the best shampoo for postpartum hair loss and find a conditioner to match.

-Simple ways to hide hair loss after pregnancy
+What are some simple ways to hide hair loss after pregnancy?

 Change the hairstyle: I mean, motherhood is a new phase of your life.